portablejim/TCFNSW-Website/content/articles/learning/Is75enouogh.md

 Watson makes some sensible recommendations for schools wanting to investigate period lengths, school starting and finishing times and when to have breaks and how long they should be.
 He recommends: -

 *First: study human attention*.
-For instance there is evidence that six minutes is figure for attention when watching video and that the average period length is 50 minutes.
+For instance there is evidence that six minutes is figure for attention when watching video and that the average period length is 50 minutes*.

 *Second: don’t design “the optimal schedule.”
 Design the optimal schedule for your school and your students.
 It might not work at anyone else’s school, but it doesn’t need to.*

 A schedule that works for you and your students is the closest to optimal that you can get.